Video example

 (d) Your doctor tells you you are in the 30th percentile for blood pressure among US adults.
 What is your systolic BP?
 Round to 2 decimal places.

-Parts (a) and (c) are probability questions, so use the probability tool from the Rules and Formulas section above.
+Parts (a) and (c) are probability questions, so use the probability tool from the quick reference above.
 Part (a) is a right-tail / Above setup at 160, and part (c) is a between setup from 140 to 160.

 Part (a) gives an upper-tail percentage of about \(4.38\%\), and part (b) uses expected count: \(2000 \times 0.043787 \approx 87.6\), so about \(88\) people.